deepblueparticle/event-queue/README.md

-A demo implementation of an event queue.
+Implementation of an event queue as a test problem solution.

 Task description
 ================